Mehdi Khalis

 Mehdi Khalis (born 6 January 1989) is a professional footballer who plays as a defender for Olympic Safi.
 Born in England, he represented Morocco internationally at youth levels.

 Career

+Born in Les Lilas, France, Khalis began his football career at Angers B before joining Falkirk in the Scottish First Division in the 2010–11 season.
+He made his debut for the club, coming on as a 90th-minute substitute, as the game eventually went to penalty shootout, in a 3–1 loss against Stirling Albion in the first round of the Scottish League Cup.
+Two weeks later on 7 August 2010, Khalis made his league debut for Falkirk, starting a match and played 61 minutes before being substituted, in a 1–0 win against Dunfermline Athletic.
+On 26 October 2010, he scored his first goal for the club, in a 2–1 loss against Aberdeen in the quarter-finals of the Scottish League Cup.
+At the end of the 2010-11 season, Khalis made ten appearances and scoring once in all competitions.
+Following this, he was released by Falkirk.

-Khalis played for Falkirk in the Scottish First Division in the 2010–11 season.
-During the 2011–12 season, he played 17 league matches for JA Drancy in the Championnat de France amateur.
+After being released by Falkirk, Khalis joined JA Drancy in the Championnat de France amateur.
+During the 2011–12 season, he played 17 league matches for the French amateur side.
 On 6 June 2012, he signed for newly promoted Ligue 2 club Chamois Niortais.
 He made eight appearances in total during the 2012–13 campaign.
 Khalis was subsequently told in the summer of 2013 that he was not part of manager Pascal Gastien's plans, and in September that year he joined Moroccan club FUS Rabat on a free transfer, signing a three-year contract.

 Born in Les Lilas, France, Khalis has represented Morocco internationally at under-21 and under-23 levels.